 I put a photo of "this guy"' as test image for your convenience.
 It's packaged in the source code zip.

-That's about it.
+That's about it!
 Just download the source and play around.
 I think my comments are also good for you to understand the code.

-The souce code solution project is here:
+The souce code solution project can be downloaded here.

 I also made a YouTube video to show how it runs.
 Have fun: